giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 The operator secret used for authentication with the cloud provider is stored in Kubernetes' etcd.
-Access to etcd or Kubernetes API are secured based on certificates signed by Vault, to which only personel in approriate Github Giant Swarm organization have access to.
+Access to etcd or Kubernetes API are secured based on certificates signed by Vault, to which only personnel in the GitHub Giant Swarm organization have access to.

 ## User access